sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/delivery/processes.md

 Feel free to direct simple questions to us in [#delivery](https://sourcegraph.slack.com/archives/C02E4HE42BX) in Slack.

-- This channel _is_ regularly checked and well monitored
+- This channel _is_ regularly checked and well-monitored
 - So please do **NOT** directly message or CC an engineer—this is to try and protect their focus
 - Instead, if it’s urgent, please @ either the PM or the EM in the question in the channel and we'll ensure it gets the best response